mlcsu-digital-innovations/esr-bank-holidays/README.md

 ## Disclaimer

-This script is not officially affiliated with NHS or ESR.
+This script is not officially affiliated with ESR.
 Use it at your own risk, and ensure you verify entries if using in non-test mode.

 ---